IUREDCap/redcap-etl/docs/DeveloperGuide.md

        sure to set this to the URL for the _API_, which typically ends with "/api/".

-    2. **data_source_api_token** - set this to the REDCap API token for your REDCap Basic Demography project created above.
+    2. **data_source_api_token** - for the basic demography configuration (.ini)
+       files, set this to the REDCap API token for your REDCap Basic Demography project created above.
+And for the repeating events configuration (.ini) file, set it to the REDCap API token for the Repeating Events project created above.

     3. **ssl_verify** - if you are using a REDCap instance for testing that has no, or a self-signed, SSL certificate, you will also need to set the ssl_verify